sunnydigital/sunnydigital.github.io/content/projects/iegsil-07-04-2023/iegsil.md

   # can also paste direct link from external site
   # ex. https://i.ibb.co/K0HVPBd/paper-mod-profilemode.png
   # alt:
-  caption: Photo of the completed build for IEGSIL
+  caption: A photo of the completed build for IEGSIL
   relative: true # To use relative path for cover image, used in hugo Page-bundles
 ---